-2. Related Work
+2 Related Work

-2.1.
-Image Descriptors
+2.1 Image Descriptors

-To compactly and robustly represent images, many image descriptors have been developed [16].
-Some well-known examples include Bag-of-visual-Words (BoW) [17] and GIST [18].
+To compactly and robustly represent images, a lot of image descriptors have been developed.
+Some well-known examples include Bag-of-visual-Words (BoW) [14] and GIST [15].
 Finding similar images is then reduced to nearest neighbor search among image descriptors.
-Since these image descriptors are defined as high-dimensional vectors (e.g., larger than a few hundreds), performing nearest neighbor search for such high-dimensional image descriptors in an efficient and effective manner is very challenging [13].
-Conventional approaches such as using hierarchical data structures (e.g., kdtrees) [19, 1, 2, 20] based on recursive space partitioning have been known to be inefficient for such high-dimensional data in terms of search time and storage costs.
+Since these image descriptors are defined as high-dimensional vectors (e.g., larger than a few hundreds), performing nearest neighbor search for such high-dimensional image descriptors in an efficient and effective manner is very challenging [3].
+Conventional approaches such as using hierarchical data structures (e.g., kd-trees) [16,1] based on recursive space partitioning have been known to be inefficient for such high-dimensional data in terms of search time and storage costs.

-2.2.
-Binary Code Embedding Methods
+2.2 Binary Code Embedding Methods